 Many government institutions specialize in making cybersecurity recommendations for organizations.
 These include the SEC, the CISA and the NYDFS cybersecurity regulation.
 Take inspiration from these institutions when forming your organization’s cybersecurity preparedness plan.

-Another important step your organization can take is obtaining cyberinsurance.
+Another important step your organization can take is obtaining cyber insurance.
 This kind of policy will protect your organization from liability in any sort of data breach that concerns your customers’ sensitive information.

 Invest in Zero-Trust Network Architecture